aptos-labs/move-vscode-extension/README.md

 to your `settings.json` to point the extension to your locally built language server.

 Now, open any Move file to instantiate the extension.
 Disable other VSCode extensions for `.move` files if needed.

+### Cursor AI editor

+If you use https://www.cursor.com/ AI editor, you need to do a bit more work.

+Run the installation command above.
+The result would be a `./editors/code/aptos-analyzer.vsix` vscode extension package.
+Install it from the editor using the `"Install from VSIX..."` command.

 ## Features